TPO Roofing 101 • TPO Roof Guide for Non-Roofers

 If you aren’t a roofer who works with TPO, TPO roofing is one of the most difficult roofing materials to repair properly in accordance with the manufacturer’s instructions.

 This is because of the heat-welding.
-Applying a proper TPO roof patch requires a specialized tool (the heat welder) and experience using it.
+Applying a proper TPO roof patch requires specialized TPO roofing tools (the heat welder in conjunction with the hand roller) and experience using them.

 If your TPO roof is still under warranty, any repairs should be made by a roofing contractor approved by the manufacturer.
 You don’t want to give the manufacturer any reason to deny a future warranty claim.